mattgoldspink/grunt-sencha-dependencies/README.md

 ## Release History

+- 0.5.0 - Switched the default mode to use PhantomJs to capture the loaded classes
+- 0.4.0 - Added pageRoot support for when your index.html is not in the root directory
 - 0.2.5 - Initial Touch support - tested against the Sencha Stock App - likely still bugs with other apps though
 - 0.2.4 - Fixed bugs which prevented it working on the Ext.js Pandora example MVC application and added some new properties to help with debugging